garrandall/popular-music-data/tracks/pyt--pretty-young-thing--michael-jackson.md

 ---
 You know you, you make me feel so good inside
 I always wanted a girl just like you
-Such a P.Y.T., Pretty Young Thing, ooh
+Such a P.Y.T., Pretty Young Thing, oh

 Where did you come from lady?
-And ooh won't you take me there
+And oh won't you take me there
 Right away won't you baby?
 Tenderoni, you've got to be
 Spark my nature, sugar fly with me